MHashir09/fastfetch-collection/Contributing.md

 Please mention them in your folder `README.md`.

+## Thank You

+- Every contribution helps build a bigger and better collection for the Fastfetch community.

 ---

-## Thank You

->Every contribution helps build a bigger and better collection for the Fastfetch community.
+> [!NOTE]
+> If you have any doubt, just open a discussion; I am always here to answer.